deriqai/logger-samples/otel-news-service/README.md

 1. **Generate a sample OpenTelemetry (OTel) event:** It creates a structured log event representing the output of a hypothetical NEWS Processing service handling news feed articles.
 This event includes details like extracted entities, confidence scores, trace context (trace ID, span ID), and resource information.
 2. **Send the event to AWS CloudWatch Logs:** It uses the `boto3` library to interact with AWS CloudWatch Logs, ensuring the target log group and stream exist (creating them if necessary) and then sending the generated OTel event as a log message.

-PS: For expanded details <https://opentelemetry.io/docs/languages/python/getting-started/> for a generic "get started with Open Telemetry" example.

 ### **Summary: `CloudWatchLogger` Class**